jaydenk1/Demo/README.md

 git clone https://github.com/jaydenk1/Demo && cd Demo/
 ```

 Important: Once you have download the code, create 2 sub folders.
-One for 'scripts' and the other 'Tf'.
+One for 'scripts' and the other 'tf'.
 Move files with scripts extension to scripts folder (7 scripts highlight in red).
-Terraform file to Tf folder (highlight in yellow).
+Terraform file to tf folder (highlight in yellow).

 ![image](https://user-images.githubusercontent.com/84843818/138694989-65dd1fed-af08-4e1a-bb1f-5d22c47ecf04.png)